Why Seahawks WR Jaxon Smith-Njigba’s game against Bengals could be sign of things to come

 “I call him a big bro,” he said of Smith.
 “He’s been helping me a lot.”

-But the following game against the Giants didn’t go much better as Smith-Njigba dropped a pass from Drew Lock and had three catches but for just 5 yards.
+The following game against the Giants didn’t go much better as Smith-Njigba dropped a pass from Drew Lock and had three catches for just 5 yards.

-Carroll, though, reiterated Wednesday that any assessment had to take into account the wrist injury.
+Carroll reiterated Wednesday that any assessment had to take into account the wrist injury.

-“I think it’s a significant thing,” Carroll said of the impact the injury had on Smith-Njigba.
+“I think it’s a significant thing,” Carroll said.
 “I think he was perfect about handling it and admirable and took leadership in that regard early in the season.
 Showed guys how you can overcome get back out and all that.
 And so the best is yet to come.”

-Indeed, all involved hope for games where he’ll turn in a lot more than 4-for-48.
+Indeed, all involved hope for games where he’ll turn in a lot more than 4 for 48.

-But Carroll said he noticed signs other than just stats against the Bengals that showed Smith-Njigba’s presence, specifically citing his blocking in his first game with nothing protecting his wrist.
+Carroll said he noticed signs other than just stats against the Bengals that showed Smith-Njigba’s presence, citing his blocking in his first game with nothing protecting his wrist.

 “I tried to make the point that I wanted him to hear it to that he played really well in the run game,” Carroll said.
 “He was really clean with his assignments.
 We moved him around quite a bit. … [And] he blocked well.
 He threw his hands in there aggressively.”

-And to be fair to PFF, the site this week made note of Smith-Njigba’s increased presence — he had a career-high 53 snaps — while noting the Seahawks also used him a bit differently.
+And to be fair to PFF, the site made note of Smith-Njigba’s increased presence — he had a career-high 53 snaps — while noting the Seahawks also used him a bit differently.

 “The Seahawks finally got Smith-Njigba involved in the passing game,” wrote PFF. “… Interestingly, he played a season-high 13 snaps and made three of his four catches as an outside receiver.
 Perhaps an escape from the slot is what he needed.”

-But it’s worth noting, the potential big play down the sideline came with Smith-Njigba lined up in the slot with the Bengals ahead 17-13.
+The potential big play down the sideline came with Smith-Njigba lined up in the slot with the Bengals ahead 17-13.
 It was a play Carroll said the team worked all game to try to set up.

 “I know they have confidence in me to make plays and they believe in me,” Smith-Njigba said.
 “They tell me a lot.”